Cabeza77/particle_code/README.md

     plot_particles_stokes.py fargo_datadir output_dir

 Plots the particle positions in the disk colorcoded with their Stokes number.
+Also shown are the positions of the planet and of the L4 and L5 Lagrange points.